NBT Analytics uses machine learning techniques to combine information from multiple biomarkers.

 NBT Analytics has developed an EEG analysis pipeline that identifies the right combination of multiple biomarkers and integrates these biomarkers into an index highly sensitive to a specific intervention or patient group5.
 The integrated index can for example be used for prognostic purposes or provide a single-value quantification of drug effects for dosage studies.

-Recently we have developed a cholinergic index sensitive to effects of drugs on the muscarinic acetylcholine receptors.
+Recently we have developed a cholinergic index sensitive to effects of drugs on the muscarinic acetylcholine receptors6.
 The cholinergic system has been implicated in several disorders, such as, dementia, Parkinson's disease, and autism spectrum disorders.

 NBT Analytics has strong academic roots, and is committed to the advancement of EEG signal processing to better understand brain states.
 We believe commercialization is an important step to translate high-quality academic research into applications of value to society.
 For example, in order to develop better diagnosis or prognosis for patients with a brain disorder or, to map effects of therapeutic interventions whether pharmacological, cognitive-behavioral, or non-invasive neuromodulation.